Strong Men & Women in Virginia History

 - Entries must be filmed and edited in high resolution but submitted in 1080 HD or lower.
 Do not submit entries in 4K.

 - Entries should be screened in 16:9 aspect ratio.
 If your film is submitted in a different ratio, your film will be letterboxed to display on the 16:9 screen.

-- Please paste an accessible link to a file or folder in your cloud storage in the submission form below.
-This can be anything, including a YouTube video, Vimeo video, DropBox link, OneDrive link, or Google Drive link.
-Be sure that the file is properly shared with the email firstname.lastname@example.org.
+- If the entry is a video or digital submission, paste a link to a file or folder in your cloud storage and make sure it is properly shared to the email address firstname.lastname@example.org.
+The link can be to a YouTube video, Vimeo video, OneDrive link or Google Drive link.
+During the contest window, the contest must have exclusive viewing rights to the video.
+After winners have been selected and notified, the student may select to give additional viewers access.
 If you are having issues uploading a link, please email us at email@example.com.

 - When uploading your entry, you must use the following file naming conventions:

 - Deadline for entries is Friday, December 8, 2023, at midnight.

 - Winners will be notified by Friday, January 26, 2024.

 - Winning projects will be posted to the websites of both the Library of Virginia (www.lva.virginia.gov/smw) and Dominion Energy (www.dominionenergy.com, keyword “strong”) by February 9, 2024.